-The high maintenance wife receives such a bad rap that scores of wives prefer to be seen as low maintenance and independent as possible.
+The high maintenance wife receives such a bad rap that scores of wives have decided to be as low maintenance and independent as possible.

 But is a high maintenance spouse, and consequently high maintenance marriage, such a bad idea?